 - MRI: shows a cerebriform pattern

-- Nasal endoscopy: indicated in all unilateral nasal masses to confirm the site of origin and obtain a sample for histopathological examination
+- Nasal endoscopy: indicated in all unilateral nasal masses to confirm the site of origin

 - Biopsy: most important to confirm the diagnosis based on histology

 - Nasal papilloma should be differentiated from other nasal masses.